sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *42.72 seconds*

 ### **7** Machine Learning
-The key to these and many other advances, is machine learning and in this lecture we are going to talk about machine learning and not AI because as this tweet very funny shows, if you write in Python, it's probably machine learning, but if you make a marketing slide and write it in PowerPoint, it's probably AI.
+The key to these and many other advances, is machine learning and in this lecture, we are going to talk about machine learning and not AI because as this tweet very funny shows, if you write in Python, it's probably machine learning, but if you make a marketing slide and write it in PowerPoint, it's probably AI.
 So, in this lecture I want to emphasize, then we focus on machine learning and not AI.

 *34.32 seconds*